 We expect all our employees and suppliers to live our values.
 Mandatory annual training ensures our people know our Code of Conduct, and we measure their performance not just by what they deliver, but how they deliver them in line with our values.

 All GSK employees have access to whistleblowing mechanisms that they can use to get advice and to report suspected cases of misconduct – anonymously if required.

 Anti-bribery and Corruption

 We have zero tolerance for bribery or corruption in any form.
 Our Anti-Bribery and Corruption (ABAC) programme includes risk assessments, standards and additional training for people working in high risk areas.
 Since 2016, we also carry out anti-bribery and corruption training for third parties, seeking to ensure that the third parties we work with have the appropriate risk awareness and therefore ability to manage it.
-For more detailed information on our approach to ethical conduct and our performance, see our Annual Report.
+For more detailed information on our approach to ethical conduct and our performance, see our Annual Report (PDF-5.43MB).

 Working with third parties

 Our suppliers and other third parties – including agents, distributors and affiliate companies (where we have an equity stake) – help us research, develop, manufacture and distribute the medicines, vaccines and other products that patients and consumers need.
 GSK’s supply chains are complex and have significant scale – we spend billions of pounds with tens of thousands of suppliers on a wide range of goods and services.
 It is essential that we have strong relationships with suppliers and third parties that are critical to our business and work with those that share our values and operate in a responsible and ethical manner.